FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB88]: Listing the attributes this way allows to easily classify mandatory/optional.
+    MB88: Listing the attributes this way allows to easily classify mandatory/optional.
             However, this not followed in previous.
 Please pick your favorite approach and use it in a consistent manner in the document.

-    [VP]: Use this longer way everywhere (also saying if no other attributes could be added).
+    VP: Use this longer way everywhere (also saying if no other attributes could be added).
           Tangent: Be more lenient on attributes internal to Controller?

-    [MK]: Edited this one.
+    MK: Edited this one.
 Applied to subsections in Trial Terms and Goal Terms as appropriate.
 TODO check if more places need this.

 {:/comment}